byteowlz/eavs/README.md

-# EAVS - Enhanced AI Validation System
+# eavs - a no-nonsense LLM proxy

 A local, Rust-based LLM proxy with zero-latency bidirectional streaming, full logging, and live context injection.